Learning to Optimize: A Primer and A Benchmark: Model-Based L2O Approaches

 \subsubsection{Generalization}

 Generalization is an important topic for L2O, just like for any other ML domain.
+Recent work \cite{metz2020tasks,almeida2021generalizable} described a ``generalization-first" perspective for L2O.
 The relationship between generalization gap and the number of training instances provides us an estimate on how many samples we should use.
-Both \cite{Chen_Zhang_Reisinger_Song_2020} and \cite{behboodi2020generalization} studied the Rademacher complexity, an upper bound of generalization gap. \cite{Chen_Zhang_Reisinger_Song_2020} estimates the Rademacher complexity of gradient descent and Nesterov’s accelerated gradients on a parametrized quadratic optimization problem; \cite{behboodi2020generalization} estimates the Rademacher complexity of a deep thresholding network on sparse linear representation problem.
+In the recent literature, \cite{Chen_Zhang_Reisinger_Song_2020}, \cite{behboodi2020generalization} and \cite{van2020interpretable} studied the Rademacher complexity, an upper bound of generalization gap. \cite{Chen_Zhang_Reisinger_Song_2020} estimates the Rademacher complexity of gradient descent and Nesterov’s accelerated gradients on a parameterized quadratic optimization problem; \cite{behboodi2020generalization} estimates the Rademacher complexity of a deep thresholding network on sparse linear representation problem. \cite{van2020interpretable} proposes a reweighted RNN for the signal reconstruction problem and provides its Rademacher complexity.
+As its definition suggests, generalization measures how the trained L2O models perform on unseen samples from the same distribution seen in training, but not on samples deviating from that distribution.
+Please refer to the previous discussion in Section.~\ref{subsubsec:capacity} on how methods such as Safeguard can mitigate the challenges of OoD optimizees.

 Stability is highly related with generalization \cite{Chen_Zhang_Reisinger_Song_2020}, some L2O works analyze the stability of their methods.
 For example, \cite{kobler2020total} estimates Lipschitz constants of their method to provide stability analysis results both with respect to input signals and network parameters.
 This yields a growth condition inequality.
 Another measure of stability is to ensure stability of the model as the weighting of the regularizer term in (VP) tends to zero \cite{kofler2020neural,li2020nett}.
 A third approach is that of $\Phi$-regularization used with null space networks \cite{schwab2019deep}, which learns a regularizer based on the null space of $A$.
 Each of these methods yields different insights about the stability of L2O schemes for inverse problems.